On dp-minimal expansions of the integers: Proof of Theorem

 \subsection{Acknowledgements:}

-I would like to thank Hagai Lavner for many helpful conversations about additive combinatorics, and my supervisor, Itay Kaplan, for suggesting the proof of \lemref{ict_pattern_with_bounded_errors_is_enough}, and for providing helpful feedback throughout the development of this paper.
+I would like to thank Hagai Lavner for many helpful conversations about additive combinatorics, and my supervisor, Itay Kaplan, for suggesting the proof of \cref{lem:ict_pattern_with_bounded_errors_is_enough}, and for providing helpful feedback throughout the development of this paper.
+I would also like to thank the anonymous referee for their numerous comments and suggestions.
+Especially I am grateful for \cref{cor:cor_of_both_thms_together}, and for \cref{conj:conj_on_fin_gen_abelian_groups} and the example just before it.